Oslo, Norway – Eco-Capital

 We also provide insight into the future of a current zero carbon emissions energy source - advanced nuclear - (optimistically) improved in the coming decades by Gen IV and small modular reactor technologies.
 (Gen IV nuclear is still in R&D, and hopefully will be developed effectively, yet remains expensive at this point).

 There must be a global investment in every available, expedient, and viable, GHG mitigation measure; as well as increased investment in carbon removal measures.
-CCS for energy generation with carbon intensive fuels, as well as direct carbon capture (DAC), are promising technologies for removing carbon from emission-intensive energy generation before the carbon reaches the atmosphere (DAC would also remove carbon already in the atmosphere).
+CCS for energy generation with carbon-intensive fuels, as well as direct carbon capture (DAC), are promising technologies for removing carbon from emission-intensive energy generation before the carbon reaches the atmosphere (DAC would also remove carbon already in the atmosphere).
 However, there are several readily available measures that represent the planet's best bets for sequestering carbon dioxide already in the atmosphere.

 These readily available solutions include: